Not to be missed

-- Castle visit: 45 / 60min.
+- Visit of the castle: 45 / 60min.
 Pedestrian access 15 min from the parking lot of the Tourist Office.
-To be well fitted.
-Walking guide to discover the castles from the Alsatian Jura: 3 €
+To be well shod.
+Walking guide to discover the castles from the Alsatian Jura: € 3

-- Access to the Rossberg Panoramic Tower : 30/45 min round trip from the parking lot of the Ferrette motorhome area.
+- Access to the Rossberg panoramic tower : 30/45 min round trip from the parking lot of the Ferrette motorhome area.
 Possibility of making a larger loop from Ferrette or Vieux Ferrette.

-Nestled in lush greenery, the Morimont castle was mentioned for the first time in 1183 and controlled the upper valley of the largue.
-It was destroyed during the Thirty Years War by French troops.
+Nestled in lush greenery, the Château du Morimont is mentioned for the first time in 1183 and controlled the upper valley of the largue.
+It was destroyed during the Thirty Years' War by French troops.

-A guidebook entitled "Discovering the Three Castles of the Alsatian Jura" presents the castle and offers a walking tour around the castle.
+A guidebook entitled "Discovering the Three castles of the Alsatian Jura" presents the castle and offers a walking tour around the castle.

 It gave its name to a tourist route, Les Routes de la Carpe Frite, which is today a Remarkable Site of Taste, a label awarded by the National Council of Culinary Arts.